Configuration

 DATASETS

-• a basename: the base name of your dataset will be used in its URL (e.g. /d/invoices.csv for the invoices basename) and thus the corresponding file name when you will fetch its content.
+basename) and thus the corresponding file name when you will fetch its content. - a

 datasets: